-Lindsay Riley joined the NBC 5 team in November of 2012 and can be seen every weekend morning from 6-10am on Saturday and 6-9am on Sunday.
+Lindsay Riley joined the NBC 5 team in November of 2012 and can be seen every weekend morning from 6-10 a.m. on Saturday and 6-9 a.m. on Sunday.

-While in Buffalo, she won an Emmy Award while covering “The Wild Wind Storm” of January 2008.
+While in Buffalo, she won an Emmy Award while covering “The Wild Wind Storm” of Jan., 2008.
 This also happened to be one of the more memorable days of her career so far.
 She is bringing her passion and excitement for weather to North Texas and is looking forward to forecasting all the different weather Texas is going to bring her way.

 While growing up in New Jersey the most memorable storms were the Blizzards of ’93 and ’96 as well as Tropical Storms Bertha and Floyd.

 When Lindsay isn’t at work she is most likely enjoying the great outdoors.
-Hiking, biking, traveling and skiing are her favorite hobbies, and if you happen to run into her, she’ll most likely have her Yellow Lab, Brody by her side.
+Hiking, biking, traveling and skiing are her favorite hobbies, and if you happen to run into her, she’ll most likely have her yellow lab, Brody, by her side.

 When college football season arrives, Lindsay is glued to the television rooting on her Nittany Lions.
 She is also excited to root on the Dallas Cowboys and is hoping to get to a few home games.